michaelthielemans/Second-Brain/The digital startup/Reminder 4.md

 You are able to fill in a Learning Card for a specific business case

 You can explain what evidence confidence level is
 	The evidence confidence level indicates how much you believe the evidence gathered is strong enough to support or refute a specific hypothesis.
-It is determined by three dimensions: the type and strength of evidence, the number of data points collected per experiment, and the number and type of experiments conducted for the same hypothesis
+It is determined by three dimensions:
+	- the type and strength of evidence
+	- the number of data points collected per experiment
+	- and the number and type of experiments conducted for the same hypothesis

 You can advise on the next steps after interpreting experiment results for a specific business case